Concordium/concordium.github.io/source/shared/smart-contracts/guides/unit-test-contract.rst

 Testing transfers
 =================

-|TestHost|_ has a three helper methods to useful when testing that the correct
+|TestHost|_ has three helper methods that are useful when testing that the correct
 ``invoke_transfer``'s has occurred.

 Use ``transfer_occurred`` to check for specific transfers: